 The link to download the complete, free fiction comprehension activities described in this post can be found below the description of the activities at the bottom.

 Simply print, cut out and laminate the items you feel you might use consistently with your groups and place them close to where you meet with your groups.
-It is our hope that having these things printed and ready will help to cut down on some of your planning time.

 Resources within this Fiction Comprehension Collection:

 Connection Cards – Use these so students can read and think of different types of connections to share during a discussion of the text.
 Students will take a card and jot down some words or phrases that will help them to remember their connections.

 Making Predictions Board – This poster is a place where students will put Post-its containing their predictions before or during stories in your small group.
 The predictions can be placed on the poster and then revisited throughout the reading of the story as students can confirm or need to revise predictions.

 Author’s Purpose Poster – This poster can be used to help your students understand the different reasons authors might have for writing.
 After initial instruction on author’s purpose, this poster can be used as a springboard for group discussions or conferences.